Skip to content

 • com.apple.security.cs.disable-library-validation — required because GStreamer.framework dylibs are not signed by our team-id.

-• com.apple.security.cs.allow-dyld-environment-variablesrun.py re-execs itself after setting DYLD_LIBRARY_PATH / GST_PLUGIN_PATH / GI_TYPELIB_PATH to point at the system GStreamer.framework.
-Hardened runtime strips these env vars unless this entitlement is granted.
+• com.apple.security.cs.allow-dyld-environment-variablesInfo.plist LSEnvironment (see below) injects DYLD_LIBRARY_PATH / GST_PLUGIN_PATH / GI_TYPELIB_PATH to point at the system GStreamer.framework.
+Hardened runtime strips those env vars unless this entitlement is granted.

 • com.apple.security.cs.allow-jit — required because GStreamer's orc SIMD JIT compiler calls pthread_jit_write_protect_np to toggle W^X memory.